gautamrn/PromptPilot/README.md

 autohinter.geminiApiKey

-Your Gemini API key (required)
+Your Gemini API key (from Google MakerSuite)

 autohinter.openaiApiKey

-(Optional) OpenAI key if you switch models
+(Optional) Fallback if you want to use OpenAI

-💡 Example Prompts

-// Validate all user input

-// Send a welcome email to each new user

-// Merge two sorted arrays into one

-// Generate X numbers and average them

 🧱 Built With